 - Another way to jazz things up is to put all your veggies back into the mixing bowl after roasting and add a few squirts of balsamic vinegar along with some freshly-ground black pepper.
 Give everything a final mix to coat the vegetables and then serve.

 - Brussels sprouts often get a bad rap, but that’s because few people know how to prepare them well.
 They’re among the most delicious of roasted vegetables.
 After rinsing, cut each in half, mix with a coating of olive oil and coarsely-chopped hazelnuts, then roast in the oven for 15-20 minutes, turning midway through.
-Add some freshly-ground pepper before serving.
+Add some freshly-ground black pepper before serving.